BACK TO INDEX

 Articles in journal or book chapters

 1. S. J. Rahi, J. Larsch, K. Pecani, N. Mansouri, A. Y. Katsov, K. Tsaneva-Atanasova, E. D. Sontag, and F. R. Cross.
 Oscillatory stimuli differentiate adapting circuit topologies.
 Nature Methods, 14:1010-1016, 2017.
-[PDF] Keyword(s): biochemical networks, periodic behaviors, monotone systems, entrainment, oscillations, incoherent feedforward loop, feedforward, IFFL, systems biology.
+[PDF] Keyword(s): reaction networks, periodic behaviors, monotone systems, entrainment, oscillations, incoherent feedforward loop, feedforward, IFFL, systems biology.

 Abstract: